INFO-698-InfoSci-Capstone/pose-estimation-dl/analysis/docs/jetstream_cacao.md

 - `image`: the ID of the image you created which you can find [here](https://js2.jetstream-cloud.org/project/images)
 - `flavor`: the default size of the instance that will be created (e.g. m3.medium, g3.large)
 - `keypair`: the name of one of your keypairs found [here](https://js2.jetstream-cloud.org/project/key_pairs)
-- Comment out the `share_name`, `share_access_key`, and `share_mount_path` variables
+- Comment out the `share_name`, `share_access_key`, `share_mount_path`, and `instructors_ssh_keys_base64` variables

-.
-Modify the ui.json file to include the necessary configuration parameters, ensuring that any parameters listed in the ui.json file are also present in the metadata.json file.
+4. Modify the ui.json file to include the necessary configuration parameters, ensuring that any parameters listed in the ui.json file are also present in the metadata.json file.

 ![Matching ui.json and metadata.json parameters](images/terraform_ui_metadata_json.png)

-.
-After making the necessary modifications to the ui.json and metadata.json files, open a terminal and set the working directory to the folder containing the Terraform files.
+5. After making the necessary modifications to the ui.json and metadata.json files, open a terminal and set the working directory to the folder containing the Terraform files.

+6. Authenticate the OpenStack CLI (Log in) by running an `openrc.sh` script
+    - If you don't have an `openrc.sh` script then you can generate one using the instructions found [here](https://docs.jetstream-cloud.org/ui/cli/auth/?h=openrc)

+7. Run `terraform init` to initialize Terraform

+8. Run `terraform apply` to execute the actions defined in the Terraform files

+## Importing the template to CACAO

+- After you have modified the Terraform files in your repository accordingly, follow the steps found [here](https://docs.jetstream-cloud.org/ui/cacao/cacao_cli_import_terraform_template/) regarding how to import the template to CACAO using the CACAO CLI